Rubama-lisa/rubama.github.io/index.md

 ![Octocat](Login.png)

-## This is our Change Password page
+## This is our Change Password Page

 To do change password users must be filled those **Required Information** otherwise a user can not change his or her password.
 Also, do not have the right to access the system.